infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 - Appropriate physical arrangement should be made
 - Ensure follow up of children who have been referred for further treatment

+## Emphasis on Caregiving
+- Hand washing is effective in minimizing incidence of diseases such as cholera and diarrhoea among children.
+It also reduces deaths from diarrhoea and acute respiratory infections by almost half and one quarter respectively (Page 28)
+- The same study showed that among children in orphanages, 64% were stunted compared with 46% of the non- (Page 29)
+- 16 orphanage children.
+In addition, girls in orphanages were more likely to be malnourished than boys.
+(Page 30)
+- Research has demonstrated that positive interaction between a child and a caregiver significantly impacts the development of the brain (Page 31)
+- Involvement of the community by supporting the running of the orphanages through both participatory and material support was viewed as long term solution to these problems.
+Participatory support would help in maintaining good discipline, moral values and life skills of the children and material support would ensure that their basic needs (health status and nutrition well-being) are met.
+(Page 55)
+- The number of children served by each caregiver is critical to higher quality care.Poor caregiver to child ratio not only inhibits social interaction, but also influences the way caregiver responds to the needs of the children.
+Although young children in group care often fail to thrive, tend to be sickly and often demanding of attention; provision of supportive and stable caregiver to child relationships is of paramount importance (Page 75)
+- Skipping breakfast during childhood has been associated with malnutrition and may also have an adverse effect on cognitive function, academic performance, psychosocial function and mood in children and young people (Page 81)
+- Deworming has health benefits in children as worms impact negatively on the mental and physical development of children.
+Ample evidence have shown that deworming has a significant impact on health, education and livelihoods of treated children (Page 87)
+- Outcomes of deworming include decreased anaemia and improves nutrition, increases growth and weight gain, improves cognition and mental and physical development, increases resistance to other infections, supports more frequent school attendance, improves children’s ability to learn better and be more active in (Page 87)
+- The orphanage’s management in conjunction with the Ministry of Health should carry out monthly growth monitoring to detect early onset of malnutrition among children 6-59 months of age for timely intervention to reduce on cases of malnutrition.
+(Page 96)
+- The orphanages’ management should intensify the supervision of children during meal times to ensure adequate dietary intake and inclusive consumption of food.
+A watchful eye and gentle warning can save children from malnutrition caused by poor dietary intake.
+(Page 96)

 ## Screening & Regular Checks
  #### Under 5 : Focus should be on
   - Physical health growth, diet, immunization, teeth,